silverstone000/wanpro1/Program Structure.md

 Messages are serialized into json format from internal data structure for transmission.

 Three types of messages are used.
 Type 1 for communication between routers.
 Type 2 for communication with controller.
 Type 3 for file transfer through the network.

+## File transfer support

+Using the type 3 message, file transfer program can transfer arbitrary contents to target by specifying the router id of target router with its corresponding file transfer program.
+Type 3 message contains a data field for arbitrary content delivery.

 ## Race condition handling